 "It's where I will rock when I have babies," she says.

-She is in her "dirty 30s" so there is time.
+She is in her "dirty 30s" so there is over the place."
+"It's more grassroots, earth tones, bamboo, greenery," she says.
+"I love Asian fashion and style and am inspired by it."

 "This chair was my inspiration for the room," she explains.
-"She describes her decorating style as "all over the place."
+"She describes her decorating style as "all